AVR-biosecurity-bioinformatics/mimir/dev/dev_notes.md

 - allow users to skip PHMM, STOP, EXACT, CONTAM and PRUNE steps (mainly to allow quantitative comparisons between filter settings)
 - allow users to input a "fetched, unfiltered" .fasta file (ie. didn't filter anything) to allow quantitative comparisons of the filtering steps
 - add parameter to remove all unclassified sequences from final database
+- add versioning process that tracks version of BOLD db, versions of each container etc.
+- allow 'prune_groups' function to use internal sequence accessions as the "preferred" sequence names (use stringr matching)

 Less important